 We’ve got the Mr. Clean Super Bowl LI ad right here!

 On January 23, before the ad was released online, they also released a teaser for the commercial, along with the tagline: “This Super Bowl Mr. Clean Gets Dirty.”

 For their second teaser, things get heated up even more!

 Mr. Clean does it all over the house: in the shower, on the floor, and even in the kitchen.
 Time to meet the household cleaner of every woman’s dreams (well, almost.)

-The question is, will the new Mr. Clean be revealed?
+Will the new Mr. Clean be revealed?

 After 60 years with the same squeaky clean mascot, manufacturers Procter & Gamble have decided to shake things up and launch a national competition in search of the new face of the brand.
-“Mr. Clean has been flexing his muscles against millions of household messes since (1958), tackling dirt, grease and grime,” said Kevin Wenzel, P&G’s associate brand director for North America Surface Care.
+“Mr. Clean has been flexing his muscles against millions of household messes since (1958), tackling dirt, grease, and grime,” said Kevin Wenzel, P&G’s associate brand director for North America Surface Care.
 “As you can imagine, Mr. Clean is in need of some serious R&R.”